wchen777/ray-realtime/README.md

 All project handouts can be found [here](https://cs1230.graphics/projects).

+# Action

+## Implementation

+To add FBO's I repurposed the Lab 11 code to make and generate FBOs.
+This can be found in

+## Extra Credit (CS1234)

+I didn't time to do too much extra credit as I am starting the final project.

+# Lights, Camera

 ## Implementation

 **Note:** I use a fair bit of dynamic memory allocation in this assignment.
 This is to ensure that I don't unnecessarily copy items from place to place and that ensures that my objects do not go out-of-scope.